loopwerk/loopwerk.io/content/articles/2025-07-08-coolify-django-static-media.md

 Thankfully, the storage problem is simple to solve with a built-in Coolify feature: Persistent Storage.
 This allows you to map a directory on your host server to a directory inside your container.

-In your Django application's resource view in Coolify, navigate to the **Persistent Storage** section in the sidebar and click the "Add” button.
+In your Django application's resource view in Coolify, navigate to the **Persistent Storage** section in the sidebar and click the "Add" button.
 You'll need to create a new Volume Mount with the following settings:

 - **Name**: a descriptive name, like `media`.
 - **Source Path**: an absolute path to a folder on the host server, for example `/root/my-app-media`.